Dido (singer): 2018–present: Still on My Mind and The Last Summer

 Dido signed to BMG to release her fifth album in early 2019.
 Dido worked with her brother and long-time collaborator Rollo Armstrong, along with Rick Nowels and Ryan Louder.
 On 9 November 2018, Dido announced her new album's title, Still on My Mind, along with its cover.
 It was released on 8 March 2019 and charted at number 3 on the UK Albums chart, number 1 on the UK Indie Album chart and sold over 60,000 copies in the UK.
 The teaser single "Hurricanes" was released on 12 November 2018.
 The official lead single "Give You Up" was premiered 22 January 2019 on BBC Radio 2.
 The single peaked at number 32 on the UK Singles Download chart.
 It peaked at number 1 on the US Dance Club Songs chart.
 "Give You Up" was followed by edited versions of "Take You Home" (released 5 April 2019) and "Friends" (released 22 July 2019) as singles.
 Dido toured in support of the album from May 2019, making it her first world tour in 15 years.
 The deluxe edition of the album was released on 15 November 2019 but failed to chart, despite the release of another single, "Just Because".

-In October 2019, Dido was featured on her brother Rollo's The Last Summer album, which was released under the alias "R Plus".
+Dido was featured on her brother Rollo's The Last Summer album, which was released on 11 October 2019, under the alias "R Plus".
 The album charted at number 96 on the UK Album Sales Chart.
+Dido featured on the singles "Summer Dress", "Those Were The Days" and "My Boy", with another feature appearing on "Together (In These Times)" and alternate version of The Last Summer album track "Together".
+The deluxe version of The Last Summer was credited to both R Plus and Dido.

 In February 2023, Dido appeared on American singer-songwriter Caroline Polachek's album Desire, I Want to Turn Into You on the track "Fly to You" alongside Polachek and singer Grimes, and is credited as a co-writer.
+On May 18, 2023, Jason Derulo released the single "When Love Sucks", which samples "Thank You", and includes a feature credit for Dido.
+On 15 November 2023, it was announced that Dido had signed with Warner Chappell Music, to distribute her discography catalogue and future music releases.
+In December 2023, Belgian-Greek DJ duo Dimitri Vegas & Like Mike released "Thank You (Not So Bad)" alongside Dido, Tiësto and W&W, which was a reimagining of Dido's "Thank You"; she re-recorded her vocals for the remake.
+It peaked at number 50 on the UK Singles Chart, and became Dido's first song to place on the main UK singles chart since "No Freedom" in 2013 and her highest charting song since 2004's "Sand In My Shoes".

+On 4 September 2025, Dido was featured on a new, promotional single-version of "Find a Way", by Faithless also featuring Suli Breaks; Dido sings a new verse and chorus on the updated track.